 Stuart Forster reports on the experience of staying at the Hotel Zumnorde in Erfurt, Germany.

 Erfurt is an attractive, history-rich city with 210,000 inhabitants.
-It is the capital of Thuringia and several of the Hotel Zumnorde’s 56 guestrooms and suites overlook Anger, a pedestrianised shopping street in the heart of the city.
+Several of the Hotel Zumnorde’s 56 guestrooms and suites overlook Anger, a pedestrianised shopping street in the heart of Thuringia’s state capital.
 Don’t believe anyone who says you shouldn’t look back on that particular shop-lined thoroughfare.

 Location of the Hotel Zumnorde